Everspace/Excellent-Homebrew-Approach/content/Splats/Solar/Craft/Summon the Loyal Panoply.md

 ---
+name: Summon the Loyal Panoply
+splat: Solar
+ability: Craft
 essence: 1
 skill: 3
 type: Simple
 duration: Indefinite
 cost: 1m/3 items
 required_charms:
   - Craftsman Need No Tools
 ---

 With a moment of concentration, the Solar may banish a thing they have made or own that they can hold in their hands elsewhere.